yonglintan/opengl-lightning/README.md

     cmake --build build
     ```
     - Run the built executable:
       - Location of the executable may vary.
-The cmake --build command previously run should indicated the location of the executable.
+The cmake --build command previously run should have indicated the location of the executable.